 South coastline of island is very rich in beaches and over 200 caves.

 Currently Korcula island is home to some 16000 people.
-Your coming to the island is easy if you departure from Split or Dubrovnik by ferry boat, but there is also a ferry connection from nearby Orebic on Peljesac peninsula.
+Your coming to the island is easy if you departure from Split or Dubrovnik by ferry boat, but there is also a ferry connection from nearby Orebić on Pelješac peninsula.

-It is located on the northwest coast of the island of Korcula.
-Prigradica is 4 km away from Blato, 12 km from Vela Luka, and 45 km from the Korcula town.
+It is located on the northwest coast of the island of Korčula.
+Prigradica is 4 km away from Blato, 12 km from Vela Luka, and 45 km from the Korčula town.

 It is one of the earliest poplulated bays on the island.
 Village was built as a port for the esteemed wine and olive oil from Blato.